ilyasbaggelaar/NC-News/README.md

 # Aditional notes

 And there you go!
 You're all set up!
-Be sure to run your setup.sql (run setup.sql) and everything's set up!
+Be sure to run your setup.sql (npm run setup-dbs) and everything's set up!